Frequently Asked Questions

 - House Organa is named for General (née Princess) Leia Organa, from Star Wars

 A lot of these activities are enjoyed online by using Twitter, our forums, our blog, YouTube, and Google Hangouts.
-It’s a throwback to fun summer camps we attended as kids, but online and for the modern iggle. (note: you must be logged in to view the forums)
+It’s a throwback to fun summer camps we attended as kids, but online and for the modern iggle.

 The brain-unicorn of Stewie and Farquharson, IGGPPC was founded and launched March 19, 2013, as a silly Curly Wurly induced idea and has since blossomed into a wonderful, creative community!